Policy Number: 129

-C. Hearing Procedures for Appeal of Denial of Student Requests to Amend Records
+C. Appeal Procedures for Denial of Student Request to Amend Records

-The student must send a written request for a hearing to the Executive Vice President for Academic and Research Affairs (“EVPARA”).
-A hearing will be held within 30 calendar days from the receipt of the request by the EVPARA.
-The EVPARA will give the student notice of the date, time, and place, reasonably in advance of the hearing.
+The student must send a written request for an appeal hearing to the Executive Vice President for Academic and Research Affairs (“EVPARA”).
+The hearing will be held within 30 working days from the receipt of the request by the EVPARA.
+The EVPARA will give the student reasonable advance notice of the date, time, and place of the hearing.

 The EVPARA will serve as the hearing officer.
 The decision of the hearing officer is final.

 Both the student and the university official who maintains the relevant educational record may present evidence relevant to the issues raised.
 The student may, at his/her own expense, be assisted or represented by one or more individuals, including an attorney.
 If the student chooses to be represented by an attorney, the student must notify the EVPARA at least 5 working days prior to the scheduled date of the hearing.
-If the student is represented by an attorney, the university reserves the right to be represented by legal counsel during the hearing and throughout the hearing process.
+If the student is represented by an attorney, the university may also be represented by legal counsel throughout the hearing process.

-Within 15 working days of the hearing, the EVPARA will provide the student with a written decision via certified mail at the student’s last known address.
+Within 15 working days of the hearing, the EVPARA will provide the student a written decision via certified mail to the student’s last known address.
 The decision will be based solely on the evidence presented at the hearing and will include a summary of the evidence and the reasons for the decision.
-The decision will be placed in the educational records by the appropriate university official and will be maintained as part of the student’s records.
+A copy of the decision letter will be placed in the educational records by the appropriate university official and will be maintained as part of the student’s records.

 If the decision is in favor of the student, the appropriate university official will amend the record accordingly and will inform the student in writing of the amendment.

-If the decision is unsatisfactory to the student, the student may place with the educational records a statement commenting on the information in the records, or a statement setting forth any reasons for disagreeing with the decisions of the hearing officer, or both.
+If the decision is unsatisfactory to the student, the student may provide a statement commenting on the information in the records, or a statement setting forth any reasons for disagreeing with the decisions of the hearing officer, or both.
 The statement will be placed in the educational records by the appropriate university official, maintained as part of the student’s records, and released whenever the records in question are disclosed.

-Complaints regarding alleged violations of the rights accorded students by the Family Educational Rights and Privacy Act may be filed with the Family Policy and Regulations Office, U.S. Department of Education, 400 Maryland Avenue, SW., Washington, D.C.
-20202-5901.
+Complaints regarding alleged violations of the rights accorded students by FERPA may be filed with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
+20202.